-Johnny Depp Makes A Good Point: “It’s My Money” Says Depp To The Management Group [Opinion]
+Johnny Depp Makes A Good Point: ‘It’s My Money’ Says Depp To The Management Group [Opinion]

 The Management Group revealed a lot of things about Johnny Depp they thought sounded silly.
 They intended to cause bad press for their disgruntled former client, but logically it is even worse press for their company.
 Who would want to hire a financial manager who would leak a client’s private spending habits to the press?

-Johnny is suing The Management Group for $25 million, alleging fraud, negligence, and breach of fiduciary duty that allegedly cost Depp tens of millions according to the Los Angeles Times.
+Johnny is suing The Management Group for $25 million, alleging fraud, negligence, and breach of fiduciary duty that allegedly cost Depp tens of millions, according to the Los Angeles Times.

 Johnny Depp confided to the Wall Street Journal, it was his money and he’d do with it as he pleased.